What to know about 5G cell service, how it affects you, planes and diplomacy - NewsBreak

 The simple answer is if you watch movies, play games or handle large volumes of data on your mobile device, 5G is expected to be your best friend.
 According to tech giant Qualcomm, it will allow “higher multi-Gbps peak data speeds, ultra-low latency, more reliability, massive network capacity, increased availability and a more uniform user experience to more users.”

-In essence, 5G should all but eliminate the problem of being in a place where too many people are trying to use the same wireless network and service slows down or stops working.Read Also: AT&T, Verizon, T-Mobile or UScellular?
-Map shows which cell provider gives your area best coverage
+In essence, 5G should all but eliminate the problem of being in a place where too many people are trying to use the same wireless network and service slows down or stops working.Brady man charged with murder in Sunday morning stabbing

 How does 5G affect airplanes?